min2ha/ukwa-site/content/target/44849/index.en.md

   "subject": "Brexit"
 }

-# Chatham House: The EEA: A Safe Harbour in the Brexit Storm

 Pursuing a relationship between the EU and UK based on the European Economic Area would allow both sides to find their footing after the disruption of exit.